 Update: Nancy Pelosi will remain in Congress, hand over Democratic Party leadership

-WASHINGTON — House Speaker Nancy Pelosi announced Thursday she would step down in her party leadership role, but will continue to represent San Francisco in Congress.
+WASHINGTON — House Speaker Nancy Pelosi announced Thursday she would step down from her historic run as leader of the Democratic Party but will continue to represent San Francisco in Congress.

 Her announcement came in the wake of Democrats narrowly losing control of the House to Republicans in the midterm elections.